itsXactlY/openai-telegram/README.md

-give it a minute to start on first start, have fun! ;)
+Give it a minute to start on your first startup.
+Have fun! ;)